mehtadone/CryptoGramBot/README.md

 * Get your Bot ID and Chat ID.
 See https://github.com/LibreLabUCM/teleg-api-bot/wiki/Getting-started-with-the-Telegram-Bot-API
 * Fill in your config in appsettings.json.
 Bot ID is WITHOUT Bot
 * Create a folder called logs and another called database in the folder you have the dll.
+* Give CryptoGramBot the correct execute permissions via chmod
-* Start on command line with "dotnet TeleCoinigy.dll"
+* Start on command line with "dotnet CryptoGramBot.dll"

 **Usage:**